What to Do with Green Tomatoes in the Fall

 Fried green tomatoes - dip sliced tomatoes in cornmeal and fry.
 Or dip in egg batter first, then in a cornmeal-and-flour mixture and fry.
 Try my friend Heidi's recipe for fried green tomatoes.

-Grilled green tomatoes - marinate your sliced tomatoes in something spicy or garlicky and grill them to perfection.
+Grilled green tomatoes - marinate your sliced tomatoes in something spicy or garlicky and then grill them to perfection.
 Layer them on burgers, add to a salad or eat as a side dish.

 Green tomato salsa - boil or roast green tomatoes to increase their flavor, chop them up and make delicious green salsa.
 Green tomato salsa is excellent in nachos, quesadillas, tacos and of course with tortilla chips.